Trickfest/rpn-calc/README.md

 # Introduction
-As a learning excercise, implement a simple, browser-based calculator with a web api backend.
+As a learning exercise, implement a simple, browser-based calculator with a web API backend.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: